DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/animation.md

 # React Chart - Animation

-You can add the [Animation](../reference/animation.md) plugin to the Chart component to animate all the series.
+To animate chart series, add the [Animation](../reference/animation.md) plugin to the Chart component.

 ## Basic Setup